 Still Life, Strange Lives: On a Painting by Vanessa Bell

-The Wilson is shut for now, but a painting purchased some years ago with the help of the Friends and on display in the Friends Gallery stays in my mind.
+A painting purchased some years ago with the help of the Friends and on display in the Friends Gallery stays in my mind.
 I cannot remember its title, so I’ll call it simply Still Life, with Sash Window.
 Just now, many of us are having to live strange lives, with plenty of time for gazing out of windows, but I doubt if any of us have a view quite as strange, yet strangely familiar, as the scene V. BELL (the italic capitals of her signature just legible in the corner) has painted here.

 At first the picture seems straightforward.
 Close to a wide-open window stands a small table on which are positioned two bottles and an earthenware bowl.
 Behind the table something is propped against the wall, perhaps a canvas on a stretcher.
 Is this the artist’s studio, the objects on the table placed on what could be a superannuated palette?